 Now, I’m not sure I’ve explained this in plain English, so let’s take a look at a practical example.
 Enjoy!

-Continue reading WooCommerce: Search By Custom Field
+Continue reading WooCommerce: Search By Custom Field (Frontend)

 We’ve already seen how to only display products from a single category on the Shop page.
 Today, we’ll do something similar, but we’ll target the search result.